evSnow/ASEJE/README.md

-# asjej README
+# ASEJE README

-asjej is a plug in for VScode that rehauls the plug in to be more beginner and student friendly.
+ASEJE is a plug in for VScode that rehauls the plug in to be more beginner and student friendly.

 ## Features